EFTEC/BladeOne/README.md

 ## BladeOneHtml

-It is a new extension to BladeOne.
+It is a new extension to **BladeOne**.
 It allows to create HTML components easily and with near-to-native performance.

-It uses a new feature of BladeOne: named arguments
+It uses a new feature of **BladeOne**: named arguments

 Example to create a select: